-A public meeting was held in 2009 to review the first version of the Final Management Plan.
+Public meetings were held in 2009 and in September 2020 to review the Final Management Plan.
 Notice was sent through direct mail to residents and other preserve managers within 2,000 feet of the preserve boundaries.
 Future public notices will be posted on the County website.
 Staff will seek to coordinate management actions, such as exotic removal, trail creation and prescribed burning with owners of adjoining lands including the Corkscrew Island Neighborhood Association, Corkscrew Swamp Sanctuary staff and possibly Boy and Girl Scout Troops.